K-Harishwar-Reddy/Artery--Feature-Extraction/README.md

 This repository is a **re-implementation (engineering reproduction)** of the core measurement pipeline described in:

 > **Zhou J., Li X., Demeke D., Dinh T.A., et al.** “Characterization of arteriosclerosis based on computer-aided measurements of intra-arterial intima-media thickness.” *Journal of Medical Imaging* 11(5):057501, 2024. doi:10.1117/1.JMI.11.5.057501. ([ResearchGate][1])

+and a modularized version of this reposiotry https://github.com/code-by-jin/Measurements-of-Intra-Arterial-Thickness.git